WinVector/data_algebra/Examples/Arrow/CDesign.md

-Or we can compose this transform with more operations to create a composite transform.
+We can compose this transform with more operations to create a composite transform.

 ```python